ncordin/next-sqlite-admin/README.md

 - Check for empty PREFIX, can cause bad URL like http://localhost//admin/
 - The node command MUST be run from the server project directory

-`gyp: No Xcode or CLT version detected!`

-> xcode-select --install